FibGro/Azure-Synapse-Analytics-Introduction/README.md

-# Azure-Synapse-Analysis
+# Azure-Synapse-Analytics

-Practise with Azure Synapse Analysis : Query various of file (csv, parquet and delta) using Serverless SQL
+Practise using Azure Synapse Analysis:

+- Query various types of files such CSV, Parquet and Delta using Serverless SQL
+- Data discovery using Serverless SQL
+-